Matthew-Hurrell/movie-soundtrack-quiz/README.md

 * ### Colour Scheme

 The colour scheme used for The Movie Soundtrack Quiz is a combination of whites and blacks for text elements with blues and greens for buttons.
+The colours used for the quiz are intended to convey meaning and provide a visual aid to the user.
+Red is used on incorrect answers and green on correct answers to display that outcome to the user in an easy to understand way.

 The container elements are a slightly transparent white which enables the background to be just visible behind.
 Navigational button elements are blue or green with a linear gradient into a darker shade at the bottom.
 They also feature white text to provide better contrast.
-Answer buttons are simply white with black text.
-When hovered over the background changes to a faint blue.
+Answer buttons are simply white with black text so they are easy to read.
+But when hovered over the button background changes to a faint blue.
 There are also classes for correct and incorrect that change the background colour of the answer buttons depending on the user choice.
 An incorrect answer changes the background colour to a linear gradient of red and a correct answer changes the background to a linear gradient of green.
 The container upper and lower border features multi-coloured film strips which adds some bright colour into the page.
-The progress bar features a purple strip which adds a new colour into the page palette.
+The progress bar features a purple strip which adds a new colour into the page palette and draws the users attention.
 The background image is a multi-coloured collage of movie posters which is very eye catching.
 A white linear gradient was added to the image to dull the colours slightly and to make it less distracting for the user.

 ![The Movie Soundtrack Quiz Colour Palette](assets/images/readme-images/colour-palette.png)